sc0ttj/component/README.md

     volume: 0.20,       // min 0, max 1
     loop: false,        // true or false
     playbackRate: 1,    // 1 is normal speed, 2 is double speed, etc
-    fadeIn: 0,          // give a duration, in seconds, like 0.2
     filters: {
       delay: 0,         // give a duration, in seconds, like 0.2
       panning: -1,      // -1 is left, 0 is center, 1 is right